baggepinnen/DeepGetfield.jl/README.md

 # Limitations
 - If several fields inside the structure have the same name, the first field found (depth first) is returned and others ignored.
 - Arrays are looked through, but it is assumed that all elements in the array have the same field names.
 Only the first element is looked at during search.
 If the field is found inside an `{Array / Array{Arrays}}`, then the result will have that same structure.
 Use `denest` to flatten.
+- Currently only two consequtive array lookups are supported, i.e., there might be issues if search has to search through `Vector{Vector{Vector}}}`.
+- Tuples are not tested.
 - Tests are so far limited and bugs are expected.
+- `denest` flattens matrices and higher order tensors to one dimension.